postman721/Launch-Center/README.md

-### Launch Center
+### Media Launcher

-Launch Center is a sleek and user-friendly media launcher application built with Python and PyQt5.
+Media Launcher is a sleek and user-friendly media launcher application built with Python and PyQt5.
 It allows you to quickly access your favorite media platforms with just a click, streamlining your entertainment experience.

 ![Image](https://github.com/user-attachments/assets/06851fd8-35ec-46dd-9174-449bdac5cfe4)